Asynchronous Fractional Multi-Agent Deep Reinforcement Learning for Age-Minimal Mobile Edge Computing: Performance Evaluation

 \textbf{Drop Coefficient}: Fig. \ref{fig:compare}(b) illustrates the results of different drop coefficients, which are the ratios of drop time $\bar{Y}$ to the task processing duration.
 While the average AoI of random scheduling decreases as the drop coefficient increases, other RL techniques show no clear trend.
-This suggests that the updating policy may serve as a dropping mechanism. \edit{With different drop coefficients, our proposed A. F. MADRL algorithm archives approximately 32.9\% less average AoI compared against H-MAPPO on average.}
+This suggests that the updating policy may serve as a dropping mechanism. \revb{With different drop coefficients, our proposed A. F. MADRL algorithm achieves approximately 33.8\% lower average AoI than H-MAPPO, on average.}

 \textbf{Task Density}: Fig. \ref{fig:compare}(c) shows the AoI performance under varying task densities.
-These densities affect overall task loads and expected processing duration at mobile devices and edge servers.
-Our A. F. MADRL algorithm outperforms all other benchmarks. \edit{At 15 Gigacycles per Mbit, A. F. MADRL reduces the average AoI by up to 41.3\% and 63.5\% compared to H-MAPPO and Non-F. MADRL, respectively.} Non-A. F. MADRL outperforms Non-F. MADRL by 17.5\% on average, which demonstrates the effectiveness of our asynchronous trajectory collection mechanism.
+These densities affect overall task loads and expected processing duration at mobile devices and edge servers. \revbb{A. F. MADRL outperforms Non-F. MADRL by 26.2\% on average.} Additionally, our A. F. MADRL algorithm outperforms the best existing baselines by 42.0\% on average.
+At high task density (65 Gigacycles per Mbit), A. F. MADRL reduces the average AoI by up to 38.8\% compared to F. DRL.
+These results demonstrate the effectiveness of our asynchronous trajectory collection mechanism, especially when computational resources are highly restrained.

-\textbf{Mobile Capacity}: Fig. \ref{fig:compare}(d), presents results for different mobile device capacities.
-Our A. F. MADRL algorithm reduces average AoI by 39.1\% on average compared to Non-F. DRL algorithm. \edit{The performance differences diminish as mobile device computational capacities increase, primarily because devices with higher processing capabilities can handle most tasks locally.} Consequently, the effectiveness of task scheduling diminishes.
+\textbf{Mobile Capacity}: Fig. \ref{fig:compare}(d) presents results for different mobile device capacities. \revb{Our A. F. MADRL algorithm reduces average AoI by 20.4\% on average compared to F. DRL algorithm.} \edit{The performance differences diminish as mobile device computational capacities increase, primarily because devices with higher processing capabilities can handle most tasks locally.} Consequently, the effectiveness of task scheduling diminishes.

 \textbf{Processing Variance}: Fig. \ref{fig:compare}(e) demonstrates the performance of algorithms under different variances of processing time.
-In this particular experiment, processing times are modeled using a lognormal distribution.
-Algorithms with asynchronous trajectory collection such as VarlenMARL and A. F. MADRL show significant performance advantages at relatively higher variances (e.g., 1.1, 1.3), This indicates that the asynchronous trajectory collection mechanism works well when decision steps of mobile devices vary dramatically over time.
-Additionally, A. F. MADRL algorithm outperforms VarlenMARL in most cases.
+In this particular experiment, processing times are modeled using a lognormal distribution. \revb{Our A. F. MADRL algorithm outperforms F. DRL algorithm by up to 30.7\% when the processing variance is 1.1.
+These results demonstrate the robustness of our asynchronous trajectory collection mechanism under lognormal processing time distributions. }